VoIPshare/ESP32-eInk-Dashboard/README.md

 The setup page can store:

 - Wi-Fi SSID and password
+- device timezone
 - Google Script ID
 - MQTT IP, port, username, and password
+- pin preset selection
+- custom pin mapping when `Custom` is selected
 - optional Zigbee-related settings when Zigbee firmware is enabled

 These settings are stored on the device.
 Depending on upload and erase settings, they may be reset after flashing new firmware.

+The AP web configuration page is also where you can:

+- choose a predefined board wiring preset
+- expand the `Custom` preset to enter your own pin mapping
+- set the fallback timezone used by the clock when the layout does not define one
+- configure wake/demo behavior through the selected wake/demo input pin

 ## Zigbee Notes